Styrene is used to make polystyrene which is used to make plastics and foam containers.

 This description is based on the information found in the Web links listed with this topic.

 Basic Information about Styrene in Drinking Water (Environmental Protection Agency)

 Map of Releases of Styrene in the United States.
 TOXMAP (National Library of Medicine)

 Styrene.
 Hazardous Substances Data Bank (National Library of Medicine)

 Styrene.
 ToxFAQs (Agency for Toxic Substances and Disease Registry)

 Styrene.
 Twelfth Report on Carcinogens (National Institute of Environmental Health Sciences) (PDF — 363 KB)

 Styrene.
-Workplace Safety and Health Topics (Centers for Disease Control and Prevention)
+Workplace Safety and Health Topics (National Institute for Occupational Safety and Health)